iriselia/cmaid/README.md

-Purify - Sample Project - WIN32 MSVC
+Purify Sample Project - Visual Studio
 =====

 This example program demonstrates the robust features provided by Purify.